Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-1.md

 Interfaces support multiple inheritance so a class can implement multiple interfaces at once.
 First, let's consider the scenario where a class implements **one** interface.

-To create a class that implements an interface, add a colon after your class header followed by the name of the interface that you want to implement.
-You don't use parentheses `()` after the interface name, because interfaces don't have a
+To create a class that implements an interface, add a colon after your class header, followed by the interface name that you want to implement.
+You don't use parentheses `()` after the interface name because interfaces don't have a
 constructor:

 ```kotlin